QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 AI Agent:
-: AI Agent is an autonomous system or entity with awareness of its environment, capable of conducting analysis, making decisions, and executing actions with specific intent based on its knowledge representation to achieve a set of service goals.
+: AI Agent is an autonomous system or entity with awareness of its environment, capable of conducting analysis, making decisions, and executing actions with specific intent based on its knowledge representation to achieve a set of service goals {{TMF-1251D}}.

 # Introduction of Concepts